purescript/documentation/guides/Getting-Started.md

 #### Installing Dependencies

-Dependencies can be installed using Bower:
+Dependencies can be installed using Bower.
+We will be using the `purescript-lists` library shortly, so install it now:

     bower install purescript-lists --save